marie-phu-qui/Lord-of-the-News/README.md

        - Testing with enzyme our Reac Component and Redux store &nbsp;
        - Testing with jest our Api call and functions &nbsp;
        - Getting UX and UI to get nicer with loading precious ring &nbsp;
+   - Tuesday :  Yes !
+We can make it a Chrome extension - Let's to it -- Give this machine a writting brain &nbsp;
+       - More on machine learning &nbsp;
+       - Developper side chrome extension practices &nbsp;

 - Stretch